How To Minimize Dust In Your Home

-By having a high-quality media-filter or electronic air cleaner installed, you can cut down on up to 99% of airborne particles.
+By using high-efficiency particulate air hepa filters or having a stand alone air purifier or electronic air cleaner installed, you can cut down on up to 99% of airborne particles including dust.

 These high-quality filters can generally be changed every 6 months as opposed to every 30 days with standard 1-inch filters.
 These types of filters are great for indoor allergy relief.